pinussilvestrus/dev-articles/articles/thinking-backwards#30-01-2021.md

 "Users have to be amazed by the product", that's the spirit of Amazon's working backward method.
 That's far from being easy.
 This requires a lot of research to get the real *needs* of a user.
 That's not a high-level exercise, it really goes into the psychology of users while working with our products.

-Thinking backward about the product which needs to be build creates a new perspective.
+Thinking backward about the product which aims to be build creates new perspectives.
 We ask: what makes our users happy?
 Is there a particular need our product needs to serve?

 I don't want to go too much into detail.
 What's important is that we can directly influence the way users adopt new products and features by building them in the way they deal with basic psychological needs.

-Don't understand me wrong, it's absolutely not about creating an interface which "looks nice" and the user enjoys from a visual perspective.
+Don't understand me wrong, it's absolutely not about creating an interface that "looks nice" and the user enjoys from a visual perspective.
 It's about functionality.

 That's the "Big Why".
-[Hassenzahl and Diefenbach](http://www.experienceandinteraction.com/tools) did a lot of research on this topic.
+[Hassenzahl and Diefenbach](http://www.experienceandinteraction.com/tools) did a lot of known worth research on this topic.

 ### It does not have to be a press release